-Interns at MiHIN (commonly called MiHINterns) provide a fresh perspective on healthcare issues and create innovative solutions that help MiHIN transform the healthcare industry.
+Interns at Michigan Health Information Network Shared Services (MiHIN), commonly called MiHINterns, provide a fresh perspective on healthcare issues and create innovative solutions that help MiHIN transform the healthcare industry.
 Interns are an essential part of the team at our growing, health IT nonprofit.

-MiHIN recruits undergraduate and graduate student interns from many accredited colleges and universities.
+MiHIN recruits undergraduate and graduate students from many accredited colleges and universities.
 You must be an enrolled student for the duration of your internship, but your degree area is not a concern at MiHIN.
 Our main interest is your bright mind and your willingness to accomplish thoughtful, creative work.

 Note: Responsibilities vary greatly by department